Swan City Mustangs: SBL

-Dominant SBL force (1990–1996)

-In 1990, the Mustangs women saw just one win, while the men earned the MSBL minor premiership with a first-place finish and a 23–3 record.
+In 1990, the Mustangs women recorded one win, while the men earned the MSBL minor premiership with a first-place finish and a 23–3 record.
 In 1991, both teams collected minor premierships and earned grand final berths.
 In the WSBL Grand Final, the Mustangs defeated the Perth Redbacks 79–66; and in the MSBL Grand Final, the Mustangs defeated the Souwest Slammers 123–120.

-In 1992, the women made their second straight WSBL Grand Final after again collecting the minor premiership.
-In the championship decider however, they were defeated by the Wanneroo Wolves 74–64.
-In 1993, the women won their third straight minor premiership and advanced through to a third straight grand final.
-In the 1993 WSBL Grand Final, the Mustangs defeated the Stirling Senators 109–51 to win their second championship.
-In 1994, the women won their fourth straight minor premiership, but failed to make the WSBL Grand Final.
-The men meanwhile finished the regular season in second place and advanced through to the 1994 MSBL Grand Final.
-In the championship decider however, they were defeated by the Perry Lakes Hawks 107–86.
+In 1992, the women won their second straight minor premiership and again reached the WSBL Grand Final, where they lost 74–64 to the Wanneroo Wolves.
+In 1993, the women won their third straight minor premiership and again reached the WSBL Grand Final, where they defeated the Stirling Senators 109–51 to win their second championship.
+In 1994, the women won their fourth straight minor premiership while the men reached their second MSBL Grand Final, where they were defeated by the Perry Lakes Hawks 107–86.

-In 1995, the women finished the regular season in second place and advanced through to the WSBL Grand Final, where they faced the first-seeded Wanneroo Wolves.
-In what was the first and only best-of-three grand final series, the Wolves defeated the Mustangs 2–0, winning 83–49 in Game 1 and 60–55 in Game 2.
+In 1995, the women returned to the WSBL Grand Final, where they lost 2–0 in the best-of-three series to the Wanneroo Wolves.
 In 1996, the women collected their fifth minor premiership in six years and advanced through to their fifth grand final in six years.
 In the 1996 WSBL Grand Final, the Mustangs defeated the Willetton Tigers 66–61 to win their third championship.